Family Nurse Practitioner Residency Training Program

 The Nurse Practitioner Residency in Family Practice and Community Health has the following goals:

-- Provide new FNPs with a depth, breadth, volume and intensity of clinical training necessary to serve as primary care providers in the complex setting of the country's FQHCs.
+- Provide new FNP’s with the depth, breadth, volume and intensity of clinical training necessary to serve as primary care providers (PCP’s) in the complex setting of Federally Qualified Health Centers (FQHC’s).

-- Train new FNPs to a model of primacy care consistent with the Institute of Medicine (IOM) principles of health care and the needs of vulnerable populations.
+- Train new FNP’s to a model of primary care consistent with the National Academy of Medicine (NAM, formerly Institute of Medicine—IOM)’s principles of health care and the needs of high-need and vulnerable populations.

 - Increase the number of FNPs ready to serve in leadership roles in community health settings.